drigoni/ComparisonsDGM/README.md

 Note that some versions of the dependencies can generate problems in the configuration of the environment.
 For this reason, although the `setup.bash` file is present for the configuration of each project, it is better to configure them manually.

 **NOTE**: some environments could be set only to use CPU.
 In this case if you want to use the GPU you need to change the `tensorflow` line in the environment file with `tensorflow-gpu`.
-Depending on the model you could also need to change some line of code.
+Depending on the model, some lines of code must also be changed.

 # Structure
 The project is structured as follows: